 My first trip to Minnesota and the Ojibwe Forest Rally was filled with a little bit of everything, except snow for once.
 It is a challenging rally to cover with narrow fast roads and not a lot of safe places to be on stage, but there is some beauty to capture.
 Lakes and trees line the roads making for a perfect backdrop as cars rip full speed down them.
 It was nearly perfect, except for that freak hail storm that delayed the start of stage 10 and caused me to run for cover and the mosquitos, millions of them, everywhere.

 The exciting series from Subaru Rally Team documenting the SRTUSA and Subaru Rallycross season returns with it’s first episode.
 The episode, ‘The Rivals Within’, showcases the first half of the battle between teammates David Higgins and Travis Pastrana at Rally America Rally in the 100 Acre Wood and the development of the all new Subaru Rallycross STi car.
 The battle between Higgins and Pastrana in the forests of Missouri at 100 Acre Wood was an epic one.
 Episode 2 will feature the conclusion to the 100 Acre Wood battle, hold on to your seats as you go along for the ride!
+The Chevy Dealership near Kingsville has great car options for you to choose !

 There is only one thing you can count on in rally, the unexpected.
 Last year’s Rally in the 100 Acre Wood was bitter cold and cut short by a snow storm on the final day of the rally.
 This year, well, with the event moved back a month to March instead of February the weather was bound to be better.
 And it was, but only slightly.
 The day before the rally was to begin was sunny and right near 70 degrees, but that quickly changed.
 Clouds rolled in and a cold wind kicked up on Friday, with a chance of rain and/or snow that night into Saturday morning as the temps plummeted into the lower 30s.
 This year’s event turned out to be a dusty, rocky, treacherous, car eating, nasty one.
 Even a light rain on Friday night was not enough to keep the dust down, trust me, I inhaled a full meal of dust over the course of the weekend.
 More…